 There are two ways to delete these audio files.
 One is to tap the 'delete voice recordings' button under each entry, but given your Echo device likely has hundreds or even thousands of entries, deleting them one at a time will take far too long.

 Thankfully, you can delete all recordings at once via the Amazon website.
 To do this, follow these instructions:

-And don't forget to check out The GearBrain: What works with Amazon Alexa.
+And don't forget to check out The GearBrain, our smart home compatibility checker to see the other compatible products that works with Amazon Alexa.